chakshu2001/music_player_flutter/README.md

 *   **Lyrics API Rate Limiting & Costs:** The most significant point of failure would be the external lyrics API.
 The `_fetchLyrics` function is called every time a new track is played.
 With 100,000 users frequently skipping tracks, this would generate millions of API requests.
 The service would likely hit rate limits, leading to failed requests and a poor user experience.
 Furthermore, if the API is a paid service, the operational costs would become unsustainable.

-    *   **Potential Solution:** Implement a caching layer (e.g., using a service like Redis or a local database on the backend) to store lyrics that have already been fetched.
-Before making a new API call, the system would first check this cache, dramatically reducing the number of requests to the external provider.